simplifiedauthors/coding/README.md

-# Simplified Coding series
+# Simplified Coding in Typescript
-Learning Resources for Simplified Coding book series
+Exercises from the Simplified Coding in Typescript book